By Amanda Gordon

 How safeguarded are your things?

-Home and Contents insurance ING DIRECT Home and Contents Insurance is issued by Auto & General Insurance Company Limited (AGIC) ABN 42 111 586 353 AFS Licence No 285571 as insurer.
-It is distributed by Auto & General Services Pty Ltd (AGS) ABN 61 003 617 909 AFSL 241411 and by ING Bank (Australia) Limited ABN 24 000 893 292 (ING DIRECT) as an Authorised Representative AR 1247634 of AGS.
-ING DIRECT is a division of ING Bank (Australia) Ltd. An ING DIRECT Home and Contents Insurance policy does not represent a deposit with or liability of, and is not guaranteed or otherwise supported by, ING Bank (Australia) Ltd or any of its related bodies corporate.
+ING Home and Contents Insurance is issued by Auto & General Insurance Company Ltd ABN 42 111 586 353 AFSL 285571 as insurer.
+It is distributed by Auto & General Services Pty Ltd ABN 61 003 617 909 AFSL 241411 (AGS) and by ING Bank (Australia) Ltd ABN 24 000 893 292 as Authorised Representative 1247634 of AGS.
+ING is a business name of ING Bank (Australia) Ltd (ING).
+An ING Insurance policy issued does not represent a deposit with or liability of, and is not guaranteed or otherwise supported by, ING or its related bodies corporate.
 ING will receive a commission from AGS for each policy purchased which is a percentage of the base premium.
 For further details see the Financial Services Guide.